jhonnyperez/jhonnyperez/README.md

 - 👀 I’m interested in Programming, Cyber-security and UI Design
 - 🌱 I’m currently learning Java, Python, Javascript, C and Swift
 - 💞️ I’m looking for software engineering + website clients.
-- 📫 How to reach me: jhonatan.perez@live.com
+- 📫 How to reach me: jhonny@burger.tech

 <!---
 jhonnyperez/jhonnyperez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.